Why choose Spain?

 You can expect to earn approximately €700 net per month.
-For posts in Madrid, you will earn a salary of €1,000 net per month.
+In Madrid, you will earn a salary of €1,000 net per month.

-The first payment of your allowance may not arrive until late November, so you should ensure that you take around £1000-£1500 or a credit card to cover initial costs (more might be required in larger cities).
-This is likely to be an expensive month as you will have to put down a deposit on accommodation and invest in things like mobile phones and possibly extra furniture.
-We recommend that you budget for 2 months without pay so that you do not run out of money before you get paid.
+The first payment of your allowance may not arrive until late November, so you should ensure that you take around £1,000 to £1,500 or a credit card to cover initial costs.
+You may need more in larger cities.
+You will probably have to put down a deposit on accommodation and invest in things like mobile phones and possibly extra furniture.
+We recommend that you budget for two months without pay so that you do not run out of money before you get paid.

 Will I be interviewed?